michalpajtinka/nonsense_text_generator/README.md

-# nonsense_text_generator
+# nonsense text generator
-python function generating meaningless (but still similar to real text) clusters of  letters
+python script generating meaningless (but still similar to real text) clusters of  letters

+Created for educational purposes.
+Runs in neverending loop, use <CTRL> + C terminal command to terminate the script.